-With most flip houses you’re going to do a lot of work.
-You can save money on things like fixtures by looking for contractor packs, you can go for low cost hardwood flooring or carpet, and ask for discounts from hardware stores when you’re buying in bulk.
+As with most flip houses, you’re going to do a lot of work.
+You can save money on things like fixtures by looking for contractor packs, go for low-cost hardwood flooring or carpet, and ask for discounts from hardware stores when you’re buying in bulk.

 Selling the House

-After you have the house bought and fixed up to your satisfaction you need to find a good real estate agent to help you move your home quickly.
+After you have bought the house and fixed it up to your satisfaction, you need to find a good real estate agent to help you move your home quickly.